 - a.
-IHL is an institution of higher learning. - b.
+P.L.
+116-315 amends the active duty status applicable to benefit payment levels such that active duty pertains only to active duty for a period of more than 30 days, effective August 1, 2022. - b.
+IHL is an institution of higher learning. - c.
 The forms of student aid that may be used to offset the "actual net cost for in-state tuition and fees" are certain waivers, reductions, scholarships, and assistance.
 The applicable scholarships and sources of assistance used to offset the actual tuition and fees are those provided directly to the IHL for the sole purpose of defraying tuition and fees.
 Loans and Pell Grants are specifically excluded from being used to offset the tuition and fees.
 Pell Grants are authorized by Section 401(b) of the Higher Education Act of 1965, as amended.
-For more information on Pell Grants, see CRS Report R42446, Federal Pell Grant Program of the Higher Education Act: How the Program Works and Recent Legislative Changes. - c.
-Amounts shown are those in effect August 1, 2020, through July 31, 2021, based on amounts originally established for the year that began August 1, 2011, increased annually thereafter according to the average increase in undergraduate tuition in the United States as determined by the U.S. Department of Education (ED). - d.
+For more information on Pell Grants, see CRS Report R42446, Federal Pell Grant Program of the Higher Education Act: How the Program Works and Recent Legislative Changes. - d.
+Amounts shown are those in effect August 1, 2021, through July 31, 2022, based on amounts originally established for the year that began August 1, 2011, increased annually thereafter according to the average increase in undergraduate tuition in the United States as determined by the U.S. Department of Education (ED). - e.
 The E-5 with dependents BAH is the monthly basic allowance for housing for a member of the Armed Forces with dependents in pay grade E-5.
-Students who first used their Post-9/11 GI Bill benefits before January 1, 2018, receive a housing allowance up to 5% higher than the E-5 with dependents BAH. - e.
-A non-college degree school is an educational institution that does not offer a standard college degree (see footnote 34).
+Students who first used their Post-9/11 GI Bill benefits before January 1, 2018, receive a housing allowance up to 5% higher than the E-5 with dependents BAH. - f.
+A non-college degree school is an educational institution that does not offer a standard college degree (see footnote 36).

 Table 2.
-Percentage of Maximum Post-9/I I GI Bill Benefits by Aggregate Length of Active Duty Service or Other Characteristics
+Percentage of Maximum Post-9/II GI Bill Benefits by Aggregate Length of Active Duty Service or Other Characteristics

-Aggregate Active Duty Service or Other Characteristic Since 9/11/2001 Percentage of Maximum Benefit Payable Purple Heart recipients 100 Marine Gunnery Sergeant John David Fry Scholarship recipients ^a 100 At least 36 months active duty service ^b 100 At least 30 continuous days active duty service and discharged due to service-connected disability 100 At least 30 months, but less than 36 months, active duty service ^b 90 At least 24 months, but less than 30 months, active duty service ^b 80 At least 18 months, but less than 24 months, active duty service 70 At least 6 months, but less than 18 months, active duty service ^c 60 Individuals previously eligible for REAPd 60 At least 90 days, but less than 6 months, active duty service ^c 50
+Aggregate Active Duty Service or Other Characteristic Since 9/11/2001 Percentage of Maximum Benefit Payable Purple Heart recipients 100 Marine Gunnery Sergeant John David Fry Scholarship recipients ^a 100 At least 36 months active duty service ^b 100 At least 30 continuous days active duty service and discharged due to service-connected disability 100

+Aggregate Active Duty Service or Other Characteristic Since 9/11/2001 Percentage of Maximum Benefit Payable At least 30 months, but less than 36 months, active duty service ^b 90 At least 24 months, but less than 30 months, active duty service ^b 80 At least 18 months, but less than 24 months, active duty service 70 At least 6 months, but less than 18 months, active duty service ^c 60 Individuals previously eligible for REAPd 60 At least 90 days, but less than 6 months, active duty service ^c 50